Connecting Melbourne and Brisbane via regional Australia

 This is the most significant greenfield project within the Inland Rail Programme and will see 307km of new track constructed between Narromine and Narrabri.
 This project will provide vital connectivity between the southern and northern states.

-ARTC has been involved in active consultation with Narrabri and Narromine Councils since 2014 and broader community consultation continue as the project progresses.
+ARTC has been involved in active consultation with Narrabri and Narromine Councils since 2014 and broader community consultation continues as the project progresses.